Earl of Portland: Second creation (1689)

 The fifth Duke died unmarried and was succeeded by his first cousin once removed, William Cavendish-Bentinck, 6th Duke of Portland, who was the only son from the first marriage of Lieutenant-General Arthur Cavendish-Bentinck, younger son of Lord Charles Bentinck, the third son of the third Duke.
 Charles' first son, also named Charles, was a maternal great-grandfather of Queen Elizabeth II.
 In 1880, the sixth Duke also succeeded his stepmother as second Baron Bolsover.
 He was a Conservative politician and served as Master of the Horse from 1886 to 1892 and from 1895 to 1905.

 His eldest son, William Cavendish-Bentinck, 7th Duke of Portland, was also a Conservative politician and served as a Junior Lord of the Treasury from 1927 to 1929 and in 1932.
 The seventh Duke had no sons and was succeeded by his third cousin, Ferdinand Cavendish-Bentinck, 8th Duke of Portland, a great-grandson of Major-General Lord Frederick Cavendish-Bentinck, fourth son of the third Duke.
 The barony of Bolsover became extinct upon the death of the seventh Duke.

-The great estates which had been entailed with the dukedom for generations, including Welbeck Abbey, were separated from the title by the sixth Duke, who broke the entail and created a trust which ultimately ensured that his grand-daughter Lady Anne Cavendish-Bentinck inherited the ducal wealth on the death of her father, the seventh duke.
+The great estates which had been entailed with the dukedom for generations, including Welbeck Abbey, were separated from the title by the sixth Duke, who broke the entail and created a trust which ultimately ensured that his granddaughter Lady Anne Cavendish-Bentinck inherited the ducal wealth on the death of her father, the seventh duke.

 The eighth Duke was a colonial administrator in British Kenya and served as Speaker of the Legislative Assembly of Kenya.
 He was childless and was succeeded by his younger brother, Victor Cavendish-Bentinck, 9th Duke of Portland, a diplomat who had served as British Ambassador to Poland.
 The ninth Duke's only son, William James Cavendish-Bentinck (1925–1966), died before him without issue.
 Upon the ninth Duke's death in 1990 at the age of 93, the dukedom of Portland and the marquessate of Titchfield became extinct.

 The ninth Duke was succeeded in his other peerages by his sixth cousin, Henry Bentinck, 11th Earl of Portland.
 He was the great-great-great-great-grandson of Willem Bentinck, 1st Count Bentinck (1704–1774), eldest son of the first Earl from his second marriage, who had been created a Count of the Holy Roman Empire in 1732 (with a Royal licence of 1886 to use the title in England).
 As of 2017, the titles are held by his only son, the twelfth Earl, born in Australia, who is also Count Bentinck of the Holy Roman Empire.
 He is an actor known by his professional name, Tim Bentinck.